Ming-Xin-Bui/CoputerVisionVietnam2023/README.md

 Also in this repo, there's a ipynb file for a google colab version.

 Web deployments, formatting from google colab notebook to normal python and bug fixes by Ming Xin Bui, 2022T049.
-See other branch for gcloud compatible version.
+&emsp; See other branch for gcloud compatible version.